coderaman07/100-Days-of-Code/Readme.md

 I started designing for the website which can be used for the best UI for the users ( and I think I had my best Designing skills in this ).

+## Day 23

+I made a bit of Home Page and the Course pages which will help me out to crete the HTML contents via Jinja Templating ( Django related terminology ).
+It looks good but yes the Dashboard page looks awefull to eyes.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.